-If the director determines a dog is an aggressive dog under section 6-164 of this Code, that decision is final unless the licensee or owner files a written appeal with the office of the director not later than five calendar days after the date the licensee or owner receives an order from the director stating that the dog is an aggressive dog.
+If the director determines a dog is an aggressive dog under section 6-164 of this Code, that decision is final unless the licensee or owner files a written appeal with the office of the director not later than five calendar days after the date the licensee or owner received notice that the dog is an aggressive dog.
 A hearing officer shall conduct the hearing within ten calendar days of the director's receipt of the notice of appeal.
 The hearing shall be conducted informally, and the hearing officer may consider city investigative reports, medical records, and affidavits, as well as any testimony or documentary evidence offered by the licensee or owner.
 At the conclusion of the hearing, the hearing officer shall enter a written order with factual findings as to whether the dog is an aggressive dog.
-The written order of the hearing officer shall be sent by personal delivery or certified mail, return receipt requested, to the licensee or owner as soon after the conclusion of the hearing as practicable, but in no event more than five business days thereafter.
+The written order shall be sent by personal delivery or certified mail, return receipt requested, to the licensee or owner as soon after the conclusion of the hearing as practicable, but in no event more than five business days thereafter.
 The decision of the hearing officer shall be final.